Last Updated: May 18, 2021

 This is a discipline that deals with the historical and contemporary studies of various African groups along with their associations with the United States.
 Institutions such as Harvard University, Stanford University, University at Albany, Franklin & Marshall College, and Boston University offer various courses on African studies.

-Career in Ethnic Studies
+Career Opportunities after Graduating Ethnic and Cultural Studies

-The various fields that you can find job under, with a degree in Ethnic and Cultural studies are:
+The various fields that you can find a job under, with a degree in Ethnic and Cultural studies are:

 As far as the growth and the future of Ethnic Studies is concerned, there will be a competition for tenure-based positions and there will be better opportunities for part-time/non-tenure-based positions.
-There will be a good number of renewable term and part-time appointments at various institutions as well at many community colleges.
-Also, there will be plenty opportunities for the holders of a master's degree as there is expected to be a good growth in career education courses, community colleges, plus other institutions employing them.
-There will also be career opportunities for graduate level teaching assistants as they have an important role to play in the postsecondary system of education.
+There will be a good number of renewable term and part-time appointments at various institutions as well as at many community colleges.
+Also, there will be plenty of opportunities for the holders of a master's degree as there is expected to be good growth in career education courses, community colleges, plus other institutions employing them.
+There will also be career opportunities for graduate-level teaching assistants as they have an important role to play in the postsecondary system of education.